Welcome

 Incentive Program

-The GDUSBC Association will continue its “Membership Incentive Bonus Program” for the 2009-2010 bowling season.
-This program will provide either $25 to any adult bowler or a non-monetary incentive for youth bowlers in your 2009-2010 sanctioned league who signs-up a previously non-sanctioned bowler(s).
-This program is retro-active to the start of your league season.
+The GDUSBC Association will continue its “Membership Incentive Bonus Program” for the 2011-2012 bowling season.
+This program will provide either $25 to any adult bowler or a non-monetary incentive for youth bowlers in any 2011-2012 sanctioned league who signs-up a previously non-sanctioned bowler(s).
+This program is supported by the owners of both Lores Lanes-New Milford,CT and Brookfield Lanes-Brookfield,CT.

 Here’s how it works: